visgl/deck.gl/examples/gallery/README.md

 npm run build
 ```

-Copy contents of the `dist` directory to `gallery` in the gh-pages branch.
+Copy contents of the `dist` directory to `showcases/gallery` in the gh-pages branch.